On the computation of edit distance functions

-\begin{proof} Let $g=g_K(p)$.
-If the statement of Fact~\ref{fact:2nbhs} is not true, then $N_G(v_0)\cap N_G(v_1)$ has at most one vertex which, by the choice of $v_1$, has weight at most $\x(v_1)$ and, by inclusion-exclusion, has weight at least $\dg(v_0)+\dg(v_1)-1$.
-Therefore,
+\begin{proof} Because of Fact~\ref{fact:3nbhs}, if the statement of Fact~\ref{fact:2nbhs} is not true, then $N_G(v_0)\cap N_G(v_1)$ has at most one vertex which, by the choice of $v_1$, has weight at most $\x(v_1)$ and, by inclusion-exclusion, has weight at least $\dg(v_0)+\dg(v_1)-1$.
+By Lemma~\ref{lem:symm}(\ref{it:symmlgp}),